konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 All predicates which refer to the same `<Method>` will be grouped, to create together one _method monitor_.
 Interpreted formally, the monitor should do the following when `<Method>` is invoked:

-1. If any of `MustFail_i` conditions fire, check that method invocation reverts (otherwise, issue a warning / revert if configured to do so)
+1. If any of `MustFail_i` conditions hold, check that method invocation reverts (otherwise, issue a warning / revert if configured to do so)
-2. If none of `MustFail_i` conditions fired, but method invocation reverted, issue a warning (incomplete spec)
+2. If none of `MustFail_i` conditions hold, but method invocation reverted, issue a warning (incomplete spec)
-3. If none of  `MustFail_i` fired, and one of `MustPass_i` conditions fired, check that method invocation succeeds (otherwise, issue a warning)
+3. If none of  `MustFail_i` hold, and one of `MustPass_i` conditions hold, check that method invocation succeeds (otherwise, issue a warning)
-3. If none of  `MustFail_i` fired, and none of `MustPass_i` conditions fired, but method invocation succeeded, issue a warning of an incomplete spec (or revert if configured to do so)
+3. If none of  `MustFail_i` hold, and none of `MustPass_i` conditions hold, but method invocation succeeded, issue a warning of an incomplete spec (or revert if configured to do so)
 4. If method invocation succeeds, check that all of `MustHold_i` conditions hold on the pre- and post-states of the method invocation (otherwise, issue a warning / revert if configured to do so)

 Notice that above we apply _or_ as default connector for preconditions (`MustFail_i` / `MustPass_i`), and we apply _and_ as default connector for effects (`MustHold_i`).
-Thus, you may split preconditions/effects into separate predicates at your convenience, thus avoiding complicated logical structure inside predicates themselves.
+Thus, you may split preconditions/effects into separate predicates at your convenience, avoiding complicated logical structure inside predicates themselves.